Arkansas Sales and Use Tax

 In general, a business must collect and remit all applicable Arkansas sales taxes if that business has nexus, a physical presence such as a brick-and-mortar location, within a given state.
 The presence of an employee or salesperson, delivery by the seller's vehicle, and storage of materials usually establishes nexus as well.

 Arkansas says that an out-of-state seller is required to collect tax if they can be defined as a "retailer engaging in business".
 Arkansas has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in Arkansas, you can usually get free help by contacting the Arkansas Department of Finanace and Administration.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Arkansas.
 Click here for listing of recommended resources.

-Special rules applying to Arkansas sales tax and use taxes?
+Special rules applying to Arkansas:

 - Shipping is taxable.

 - Finance charges are not covered by a specific provision.